How To Network for a Job (Why It's Important and 7 Tips)

 4. Be patient and make time

 Cultivating strong relationships can take time, as can networking to find the right position.
 Be patient as you meet with connections and make new ones.
-It can also be helpful to call a company you're interested in working for and ask for an informational meeting.
-Go with the intent of getting to know the company and potential hiring managers, instead of planning to ask for a job.
+It can also be helpful to call a company you're interested in working for and ask for an informational interview.
+Go with the intent of getting to know the company and potential hiring managers instead of planning to ask for a job.
 Taking that time can help build new relationships and familiarize yourself with your potential employers.

 6. Use social networks and online resources

 Networking through face-to-face interaction is invaluable, but if you want to maximize your reach, use social networks and other online resources to reinforce relationships and search for new connections.
 Making online contacts is a great way to meet others in your industry, regardless of where they live and work.
 Online connections allow you to network with others in the same field living in different regions you may never meet in person.
 Additionally, having an online professional profile can help others find and learn about you.

 7. Follow up

 A friend may also recommend contacting one of their connections.
 After reaching out to that contact, email your friend and do so again after you've received a response.
-This shows gratitude strengthens your relationship by continuing to involve them in your journey.
+This shows gratitude and strengthens your relationship by continuing to involve them in your journey.